Criminal Defense FAQ

 Q: You mean to tell me that someone can just make up a ridiculous story, walk into a police station and have someone charged with a crime?

 There is a common misconception that a person can be charged with a crime only if there is hard, physical evidence, not just mere allegations by a complainant.
 However, if the police believe the complainant, they can charge a defendant, even in the absence of physical evidence.
 For some crimes, such as terroristic threats, there will rarely be any physical evidence.
-If the jury believes the word of the complainant beyond a reasonable doubt, the jury could convict a defendant based solely on the complainant's testimony, which is unsupported by any other evidence.
+If the jury believes the word of the complainant beyond a reasonable doubt, the jury could convict a defendant based solely on the complainant’s testimony without any other evidence.

 Q: My girlfriend and I got in a fight and I hit her.
 We made up and are back together.
 Can she just drop the charges?